 Member Ex-Officio: Joe Piccirillo

-Board meetings are held the first Wednesday of
+Board meetings are held the second Wednesday of

 each month Oct - Apr at 06:45 in the Student Center